yuyan124/sd_tools/README.md

 # sd_tools
-Welcome to the "Awesome Stable Diffusion Prompt" repository!
+Welcome to the "sd_tools" repository!
 It can help you generate images or train models on colab or kaggle using Stable Diffusion or Stable Diffusion WebUI.